 Octopus are caught incidentally throughout the GOA in both state and federally-managed bottom trawl, longline, and pot fisheries.
-From 1992-2002 total incidental catch of octopus in federal waters was estimated from observed hauls (Table 3) (Gaichas 2004).
-Since 2003 the total octopus catch in federal waters (including discards) has been estimated using the NMFS regional office catch accounting system.
-Minor updates and changes to this system in 2010 have changed estimated catch numbers slightly from previous assessments.
+From 1992-2002 total incidental catch of octopus in federal waters was estimated from observed hauls (Table 2) (Gaichas 2004).
+Since 2003 the total octopus catch in state and federal waters (including discards) has been estimated using the NMFS regional office catch accounting system.
+Minor updates and changes to this system have changed estimated catch numbers slightly from previous assessments.
 Incidental catch rates are presented in the data section.
-The majority of incidental catch of octopus comes from Pacific cod fisheries, primarily pot fisheries.
+The majority of incidental catch of octopus comes from Pacific cod fisheries, primarily pot fisheries (Sagalkin and Spalinger, 2011).
 Some catch is also taken in trawl fisheries for cod and other species.
 The overwhelming majority of catch in federal waters occurred in the central and western GOA in statistical reporting areas 610, 620 and 630.
-In 2008-2010, there have been high catches in both the Shumagin and Kodiak regions (610 and 630).
+In 2008-2011, there were high octopus catches in both the Shumagin and Kodiak regions (610 and 630).
 The species of octopus taken is not known, although size distributions suggest that the majority of the catch from pots is E. dofleini.